Get Tech Support Now - (818) 584-6021 - C2 Technology Partners, Inc.

 ibid, Page 18 (emphasis mine)

-As is often the case with academic papers, rarely do the authors take on the monumental task of attempting to solve the issue, but they at least acknowledge that the possible only way to even begin is for our lawmakers to acknowledge this enormous elephant on the internet.
+As is often the case with academic papers, rarely do the authors take on the monumental task of attempting to solve the issue, but they at least acknowledge that our lawmakers must acknowledge this enormous elephant on the internet before anything can be done to address it.

 We hope the findings of this study will further encourage all policymakers to flip the script so that the burden of protection from commercial surveillance is not mostly on us.
 The social goal must be to move us away from the emptiness of consent.